k8s-labs/GitOpsValidation/gov.md

 ## Application Flow

-- gov starts and logs a starting message
+- gov starts and logs a start message
   - gov validates the parameters
     - gov logs any error messages and exits with a value of 1
 - gov uses the k8s API to validate the namespace exists
-  - use the k8s API to get the Flux Source
+  - use the k8s API to get the Flux Source in the namespace
     - save the repo URL, userId, branch, and PAT (will be in a k8s secret) into a struct for later use
   - use the k8s API to get the Flux Kustomization
     - save the path to a struct for later use
-  - log any error and exit(1)
+  - log any error and exit(1) on error
-- clone and pull the GitOps repo
+- clone the GitOps repo into ./gitops
   - use json structured logging to log messages, warnings, errors, and fatal
-  - if the gitops directory doesn't exist gov clones the repo to the gitops directory using the repo, branch, user, and PAT values
+  - if the gitops directory doesn't exist gov clones the repo to the gitops directory using the repo, branch, user, and PAT values retrieved earlier
   - change the current directory to ./gitops
-  - log any error and exit(1)
+  - log any error and exit(1) on error
 - validation loop
   - use json structured logging to log messages, warnings, errors, and fatal
   - ensure ./gitops is the current directory